MMatish/delivery-system/README.md

 cd <project-folder>
 ```

-### 2. Installing dependencies and starting the backend in the docker via sail
+### 2. Installing dependencies and starting the backend in the docker via sail ('-d' is for detached mode)
 ```bash
 composer install
 ./vendor/bin/sail up -d